-We also color-code the scatter points by their observed specific SFR (sSFR) in the UV i.e., $\fescuv~\psi/M_* = \psiuv/M_*$.
+We also colour-code the scatter points by their observed specific SFR (sSFR) in the UV i.e., $\fescuv~\psi/M_* = \psiuv/M_*$.
 Since $\psi \propto L_{1500}$ and $L_{1500} \propto M_*$, the ratio $\psi/M_*$ is a constant in the {\it fiducial} model with the sSFR effectively being a proxy for the UV escape fraction $\fescuv$.
 In this model, galaxies basically track the average relation for dust attenuation.
 Adding scatter on $f_*$ changes the situation in that galaxies with a star formation efficiency $\gsim 10\,f_*$ eject and destroy dust more efficiently.
-These rare, highly star forming objects are scattered to lower dust masses by up to a factor up to 10, below the {\it fiducial} line.
-We also note the presence of systems below the {\it fiducial} line with observed specific star formation rates (sSFR) higher than -8.0 for stellar masses $M_* \lesssim 10^{9} ~\msun$ at $z \sim 5$.
-These systems undergo extremely efficient star formation in low mass halos which ejects gas and dust resulting in a high $f_{esc}^{UV}$ value.
+These rare, highly star forming objects are scattered to lower dust masses by up to a factor up to 10 below the {\it fiducial} line.
+We also note the presence of systems below the {\it fiducial} line with observed specific star formation rates (sSFR) $\gsim 10^{-8}$ for stellar masses $M_* \lesssim 10^{9} ~\msun$ at $z \sim 5$.
+These systems undergo extremely efficient star formation in low mass halos which eject their entire gas and dust contents, resulting in a high $f_{esc}^{UV}$ value.
 We then compare our model results with the dust-to-stellar mass relations inferred by the ALPINE survey \citep{fudamoto2020} at the same redshift.
 As seen, the bulk of ALPINE points are in agreement with our {\it fiducial} model, by construction.
 Observed outliers of $M_* \sim 10^{9.7-10.2}\msun$ with low dust masses ($M_d \sim 10^{6.6-7}\msun$) can be explained by the 1 dex scatter case.
 This is driven by the fact that these systems have very low values of $\fescuv$ despite their small dust reservoirs with respect to the average population, because dust is distributed more compactly in their host halos.
-We note that there is an extremely massive outlier ($M_* \sim 10^{11}\msun$) with $M_d \sim 10^{7.4}\msun$ i.e. a dust to stellar mass ratio of 0.02\% which lies outside even the 1 dex scatter case considered here.
+We note that there is an extremely massive outlier in the ALPINE sample ($M_* \sim 10^{11}\msun$) with $M_d \sim 10^{7.4}\msun$ i.e. a dust to stellar mass ratio of 0.02\% which lies outside even the 1 dex scatter case considered here.